 Privacy Notice

-We are Accesspoint Legal Services.
-Your privacy is protected by law, and it is also protected by our privacy policies.
+Your privacy is protected by law, and it is also protected by our data security and protection policies.
 This page gives you an idea of how we use your data and the safeguards we put in place to protect it.

 • We will only collect data about you that is relevant and necessary;